-You will be advised of the outcomes of your application in writing, following a decision by the Branch Manager.
+You will be advised of the outcomes of your application/s in writing, following a decision by the Branch Manager, Housing Programs and Homelessness.
 If you are successful, you will also be advised about any specific conditions attached to the grant.

-8.1 Feedback on your application
+8.1 Feedback on your application/s